zoltantoth0409/liferay-portal/readme/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ## Text Styles

-Title, phrase, and sentence are the three types of text styles used in Liferay's language keys.
+Title and sentence are the two types of text styles used in Liferay's language keys.
 They're described below.

 ### Title